heather locklear

 She can do almost anything that requires brain power and determination.
 Her mind is extremely analytical.
 Virgos are neat, well-organized, punctual and cautious.
 On a personal level, they make a caring and steadfast mate.
 Heathers best colors are gray and silver, clear blues and yellows.
 Famous Virgos as Leonard Bernstein, Mother Theresa and Leo Tolstoy.

-Events of this Month
+Events of this Month Sports Highlights

 The United States makes airline hijacking a federal offense.
 U. S. President John Kennedy officially signs a congressional act which formally establishes the U. S. Peace Corps.
 J.D.
 Salinger's "Franny and Zooey" is published in the United States.
 The United Nations Secretary General Dag Hammerskjold is killed in an airplane crash over northern Rhodesia.
 In Paris, French President Charles de Gaulle narrowly escapes an assassination attempt.
 In Rhodesia, Tshombe and the United Nations reach a cease-fire agreement in Katanga.